 Washington Avenue Park is right next to the former Colonial Beach Elementary School.
 There's some nice playground equipment here, and a cool gazebo the parents can have a seat in while keeping an eye on the kids.
-Directly across the street from here is Nancy's Ice Cream stand where a cool treat awaits after a hard day of play.
+Directly across the street from here is Nancy's Ice Cream stand (now The Pink Poodle) where a cool treat awaits after a hard day of play.

 The public beach in town features a swing set, right near The Riverboat and plenty of sandy beach, stretching all the way down to The Dockside

 Restaurant where on the way there's a great sandy area with a volleyball net.

 Near Dockside and the Yacht Center you'll find Castlewood Park featuring a great playground area, picnic tables and a beautiful view of Monroe Bay.

 The Potomac River Festival takes place during the 2nd weekend in June every year and features a carnival, parades, a pet parade and more.

 2015 saw the first annual Waterfest on Town Hill with fun water slides, games, pony rides and more.

 July: Basketball Camp at the High School